What kinds of teams can take part?

 When will selected teams be known?

-The results of the selection process will be announced on June 14, 2019.
+The results of the selection process will be announced in June, 2021.

 When do we have to move to Vitoria-Gasteiz?

-You need to be in Vitoria-Gasteiz by July 14, 2019, to take part in the small but important opening event.
+You need to be in Vitoria-Gasteiz by mid-July 2021, to take part in the small but important opening event.
 July is a very nice period to be in Vitoria-Gasteiz; with great weather and a fantastic international jazz festival, there is plenty of live music in the street, and traditional local festivities take place between July 25 and August 9.

 What does the daily schedule look like?